 When an personal injury is serious enough to require amputation, the victim faces greater issues than lost wages or medical bills.
 An amputation results in a fundamental shift in the victim’s life—a permanent change that can affect their career, relationships, and recreational activities.

 If you’ve suffered the loss of a limb due to the negligence of another party, you have a right to seek compensation.
-The personal injury attorneys at Rubin, Glickman, Steinberg & Gifford P.C. can help you assert this right.
+The Montgomery County amputation injury lawyer at Rubin, Glickman, Steinberg & Gifford P.C. can help you assert this right.
 Backed by more than 65 years of legal experience, our law firm represents injury victims across Southeastern Pennsylvania.

 Suffered An Amputation And Have Questions?
 We Can Help, Tell Us What Happened.

-The Cost of Amputation for Pennsylvania Accident Victims
+The Cost of Amputation Accident for Victims in Pennsylvania

 Those who suffer an amputation must pay more than medical bills and lost wages.
 In many cases, amputation victims cannot continue working in their chosen career—a problem that can have long-term financial consequences for any family.
 Amputees may also face permanent challenges in their day-to-day lives and lose the ability to engage in recreational activities they once enjoyed.

-At our personal injury law firm, we are dedicated to ensuring that our clients recover compensation for the total effect that the accident has had on their lives.
+Our Montgomery County amputation injury attorneys are dedicated to ensuring that our clients recover compensation for the total effect that the accident has had on their lives.
 When you contact our law firm, we will work closely with you to learn about the physical, emotional, and financial costs associated with the injury.
 Then, we will work aggressively to ensure you receive fair compensation for your losses.